 That recent review sums up our goals, our process and the way our customers feel after using our services.
 Our appraisal figures represent what the vehicle will encounter in the real world of used cars.
 It is the used car managers at dealerships who provide the most realistic assessment of values because automobile dealers are the ones purchasing and re-selling the vehicles.
 Our reports list each dealer, their estimation of how much less they would pay because of the bad CARFAX and any pertinent comments such as how different variables affected their decisions.
 Although it is more time consuming than using a formulaic or auction approach, it’s the only method by which accuracy can be obtained.
 In Illinois, you won’t find a better automobile diminished value appraiser.

 So be aware.
 Knowledge is power.
-Diminished value appraisal figures should represent what the vehicle will encounter in the real world of used cars in Illinois.
-If you’d like hire us to prepare an appraisal or if you have any questions, please feel free to call us.
+Diminished value appraisal figures should represent what the vehicle will encounter in the real world of used cars.
+If you’d like hire us to prepare an appraisal for diminished value or a total loss dispute in Illinois, or if you have any questions, please feel free to call us.

 Pay with credit card or Paypal.
 The fee for an Automobile Diminished Value Report is